-23 Texas Towns Hit With Ransomware Attack In 'New Front' Of Cyberassault
+22 Texas Towns Hit With Ransomware Attack In 'New Front' Of Cyberassault

-Texas is the latest state to be hit with a cyberattack, with state officials confirming this week that computer systems in 23 municipalities have been infiltrated by hackers demanding a ransom.
+Texas is the latest state to be hit with a cyberattack, with state officials confirming this week that computer systems in 22 municipalities have been infiltrated by hackers demanding a ransom.
+A mayor of one of those cities said the attackers are asking for $2.5 million.

 The Federal Bureau of Investigation and state cybersecurity experts are examining the ongoing breach, which began Friday morning and has affected mostly smaller local governments.
 Officials have not disclosed which specific places are affected.